 Opportunities and risks in trading CFDs

-As described above, it is possible to bet on both rising and falling prices with a CFD.
+As described above, it is possible to profit from both rising and falling prices with a CFD (and lose money if the course goes into the wrong direction).
 Other advantages of trading cryptocurrencies with CFDs are that no wallet is needed, the CFD traders are usually regulated and there is often the possibility to multiply the profits with a lever.
 These advantages are contrasted by the fact that the functionality of CFDs is not easy to understand.
 Because of that the loss rate (up to max.
 100% of the capital investment) is often slightly underestimated when using a lever.

 For this reason, it is very important that you familiarize yourself with the functionality of CFDs before trading.
 A CFD Broker offering a Training-Account and a 24/7 information hotline for this purpose is Plus500².
 The service provider also has a very clear platform and charges no commissions for trading CFDs.
 Financing is done via the spread, i.e. the difference between the purchase price and the sales price of the contracts.